paulvinell/paulvinell.github.io/_pages/about.markdown

 ### Education
 * 2017-2020.
 Degree Programme in Computer Science and Engineering (BSc).
 KTH.
-* 2020-.
+* 2020-*present*.
 Master's Programme in Machine Learning (MSc).
 KTH.

 ### Work
-* 2018-.
+* 2018-*present*.
 Software developer.
 T2 Data AB.
+  * Full stack and microservice development.

+### (Favorite) Programming languages
+I'm flexible and used to taking on new languages.
+I have worked to some degree with most common languages, but I prefer:
+* Ruby
+  * The best language out there.
+Rapid development, satisfying syntax, and is even fairly quick nowadays.
+* Python
+  * This one is kind of a must for data analysis and machine learning.
+* Java
+  * It's just pleasing to the eye and is fast too.
+If I need a language with some structure to it I will use Java.

 ### My history with computers
 * Began using the computer (Windows 98) around age 4-5.